 Making this 8th grade reading list was a challenge.
 It’s a tough age for finding the right book.
 Rising 8th graders may not yet want to read YA fiction, but they also don’t want to read middle grade books about 10 and 11 year olds.
-Many 8th grade reading lists for summer include a host of classics like Animal Farm or To Kill a Mockingbird, but I’ve stuck to contemporary fiction, which I think most 12 and 13 year olds would prefer to spend their lazy summer days reading.
+Many 8th grade reading lists include a host of classics like Animal Farm or To Kill a Mockingbird, but I’ve stuck to contemporary fiction, which I think most 12 and 13 year olds will enjoy.
 (Not that there is anything wrong with reading the classics!)

-I’ve curated an eclectic and diverse of titles selection for this summer reading list for rising 8th graders so whether your middle schooler wants realistic fiction, historical reads or fantasy there he or she is sure to find something to read this summer.
+I’ve curated an eclectic and diverse of titles selection for this reading list for 8th graders ages 12-14 so whether your middle schooler wants realistic fiction, historical reads or fantasy there he or she is sure to find something to read during the school year or summer.
 (Note: book covers and titles are affiliate links.)

 Realistic Fiction for 8th Graders